Project Background: Energy Poverty at the Roof of the World

 Problem 2: Circulating Currents in VF-Mode Inverters

 In Voltage-Frequency (VF) mode, AC bus circulating currents between inverter outputs caused uncontrolled overcharge at battery string endpoints, triggering protection shutdowns (trip events).
-This is a well-known challenge in microgrid inverter parallel operation that datasheets rarely disclose.
+This is a well-known challenge in parallel operation that datasheets rarely disclose.

 SolarEast's solution: